wurunduk/crashday-center/source/_posts/getting-started-with-modding.md

 # Preparing your workspace

 To start modding the game we will need some basic setup steps.
-Firstly, you should download _CD Tools_ from _Steam._ You can find them after you bought the game in _LIBRARY -> TOOLS -> Crashday Redline SDK._ This will download CD tools and put them into `Crashday/tools/` folder.
+Firstly, you should download _Crashday Tools_ from _Steam._ You can find them after you bought the game in _LIBRARY -> TOOLS -> Crashday Redline SDK._ This will download CD tools and put them into `Crashday/tools/` folder.
 Launching tools from _Steam_ will launch Crashday's workshop upload tool.

 After we got the tools, it's a good idea to get reference mod content.
 If you go into `Crashday/data/` you will find .cpk archives with all of Crashday's data.
 In here you should unpack needed packages in the same folder, so you will get a content folder.
 To check what packages you want to unpack, visit [Content Packages](https://crashdaycenter.com/2019/05/09/content-packages/).